Skip to main content

 3. Lies to their children and other persons repeatedly and may engage in violations of law;

-4. Does not suffer any other mental disorder which would explain these actions
+4. Does not suffer any other mental disorder that would explain these actions

 Examples of Malicious Parents

 The behaviors of malicious parents are often divorce-related.
 They can also occur in later custody battles.
 They may also appear with unmarried parents.
-Oftentimes, malicious parents engage in excessive litigation in the courts.
+Often, malicious parents engage in excessive litigation in court.

 Social scientists have observed the behavior of vindictive parents in a variety of clinical and legal settings.
 These observations led to the idea of identifying a syndrome or mental health problem to explain the actions.
 Some behaviors of malicious parents include burning down the house of an ex-spouse or engaging in other criminal acts.
 They may also include false accusations of abuse against the other parent.
 A malicious parent may interfere with parenting time in subtle but persistent ways.